 We were surprised and slightly disappointed, to find out that according to Aquamira, the Frontier's treatment capacity is only 454 liters or 120 gallons.
 The bright side is that Aquamira offers replacement cartridges for a relatively low cost; it's $15 for 190-liter cartridge life.

 The Frontier is slow.
 It took us nine minutes to filter a liter using the "gravity" method and were squeezing the bag to make the flow faster.
 We suspect this is because of the small pore size, which also made it very difficult to get water out through the hose.
 This is this Frontier's primary downfalls.

 We would recommend taking the Frontier with you if you are planning on traveling to and trekking through a developing country because it filters out viruses.
 Otherwise, we would not choose this product for backpacking around Canada or the US.

-We can't say this product is a great value retailing for $50.
+We can't say this product is a decent value retailing for $60.
 It is significantly cheaper than the Guardian but in most instances, we would choose the Aquamira Drops over this product.
 They can treat large quantities of water for a much lower price ($15) and also treat for viruses.

 The Aquamira Frontier piqued our interest but left us a bit disappointed.
 It is super lightweight, works well with most hydration systems, and claims to filters out viruses.
 It's also slow to filter and difficult to suck water through our hydration hose.
 If we were traveling abroad to developing countries where viruses may be present in water sources, we would consider bringing the Frontier along.